frePPLe/frepple/doc/a-day-in-the-life/material-planning/index.rst

 =====================================

 The role of a material planner is:

-- to create and follow up on purchase orders to suppliers
+* to create and follow up on purchase orders to suppliers
-- to create and follow up on distributions orders between locations
+* to create and follow up on distributions orders between locations
-- collaborate with suppliers on long term purchasing requirements
+* collaborate with suppliers on long term purchasing requirements
-- monitor critical material shortages and take corrective actions
+* monitor critical material shortages and take corrective actions
-- monitor excess inventory situations and take corrective actions
+* monitor excess inventory situations and take corrective actions

+Here are some activities a material planner will perform in frepple:

 .. toctree::
    :maxdepth: 2